search for a partner.

 If you let me know, that we shouldn’t continue, I will stop, however painful the experience is to me (this is a hypothesis, but from what i know of myself, i can state it confidently).
 I have gone through enough to understand that I would be able to avoid uncomfortable situation for the other person (once its made clear to me). ↩

-And I don’t care about spiritualism also.
+And I don’t care about spiritualism either.
 Well, I don’t even know what it means.
-If it means living in peace with nature then I guess I like that, if it means everything has a spirit etc, then I am not. ↩
+If it means living in peace with nature then I guess I like that thought, if it means everything has a spirit etc, then I am skeptical. ↩

 Religion seems to have some effect on happiness.
 And I guess, it helps with some form of social bonding.
 Closer than what would be otherwise.
 Its also probably the first explicit introduction to morality, for childrens.
 As always, things are not straight forward.
 But, the point is, it seems to be helpful, in some ways. ↩